Breeze/breeze.github.io/doc-js/index.md

 The OData format would look like this

-<p style="font-family: Consolas,Courier,monospace; font-size: 1em; background-color: ghostwhite;">http://www.example.com/**api/Northwind/Customers?$filter=startswith(CompanyName,'C') eq true&amp;$orderby=CompanyName**
+       http://www.example.com/**api/Northwind/Customers?$filter=startswith(CompanyName,'C') eq true&amp;$orderby=CompanyName**

->The OData query syntax is just one part of the OData cross-vendor, open standard.
+> The OData query syntax is just one part of the OData cross-vendor, open standard.
 It can be interpreted by a wide variety of server technologies that may be otherwise ignorant of OData protocols.

 The server returns query results as JSON.
 The Breeze `EntityManager` reshapes the JSON data into entities and merges them into its cache.
 Finally it passes these entities to the promise object which forwards them to the caller's success callback (the `querySucceeded` method in the example).